-- 4G and 5G standards
+- 4G and 5G standards for cellular networks

 - E-commerce systems

-- Mobile applications and data management
+- Mobile applications and data management for smartphones, tablets and other mobile devices

 - Internal combustion engines and turbochargers